Skip to main content

 Certificate revocation checking is in transition.
 With Let's Encrypt and other CAs moving from OCSP (Online Certificate Status Protocol) to CRL-based revocation, this endpoint helps identify which domains still rely on OCSP responders and which have transitioned.
 OCSP stapling verification remains relevant for servers that still support it.

 Three questions this tool answers in plain English.
-If any of these have ever crossed your mind, the OCSP Status tool is built for you:
+If any of these have ever crossed your mind, the Revocation Status tool is built for you:

 • Is my website encrypted properly, or are visitors going to see a scary browser warning?